Skip to main content

 How do you lazy load a background image?

-The loading=lazy attribute doesn't work for background images, so you'll need to use JavaScript to achieve the same effect.
+The loading=lazy attribute doesn't work for background images, so you'll need to use JavaScript to defer an off-screen background image.
 You can check if the image is near the viewport and then either modify the style attribute directly or add a class with a background-image defined in a CSS file.

 You can use the Intersection Observer API to check whether the image is in the viewport.